 The minor in psychology is designed to provide an additional area of competency for those students majoring in other areas.
 Students should consult their major advisers about the appropriateness of this minor for their major.
-Total credit hours required for minor: 18

 • PSY 101 - Introduction to Psychology (3)